jalawson/ulinalg/README.md

 #Module umatrix, ulinalg

-These are small modules for MicroPython (Python3) to provide a class for matrix represention, manipulation and a few linear algebra routines.
+These are intended to be relatively small modules for use with MicroPython (Python3) which provide a minimal matrix class for representation, manipulation and a few linear algebra routines.

-The goal is to provide a compact limited implementation matrix module which is functionally compatible with 2-D Numpy arrays.
+The matrix module is designed to offer close functional compatiblity with 2-D Numpy arrays.

+These routines are not designed to be particulary fast.

+(eg. 3x3 matrix inversion takes about 350ms on a PyBoard.)

 ####Files: